data-storage-lab/pfault/README.md

 # README #
-This repository contains the research prototype for the PFault project and the following publications:
+This repository contains the research prototype for the PFault project which has been used in the following publications:

 - "[A Study of Failure Recovery and Logging of High-Performance Parallel File Systems](https://dl.acm.org/doi/10.1145/3483447)", Runzhou Han, Om R. Gatla, Mai Zheng, Jinrui Cao, Di Zhang, Dong Dai, Yong Chen, and Jonathan Cook.